micros24/awesome/README.md

-# I am currently using Hyprland.
-My AwesomeWM configs may not be updated and may not work.
+# I am currently using AwesomeWM.
+My Hyprland configs may not be updated and may not work.

+The usage of Wayland adds latency to user input.
+I noticed this added latency in which I have decided to go back to AwesomeWM.
+Until Wayland implements color correction and allowing tearing when running fullscreen games, I will stay on X11.

 # Installing CachyOS repositories